siscia/css-parser/README.md

 However the necessity to make a human usable tree should be balanced with the future plans to generate css files from the tree itself, a compiler to css.

-Actually it could be possible to generate two different trees, one for the computer, one for the humans, not really sure if it is a better idea than to keep a balaced tree.
+Actually it could be possible to generate two different trees, one for the computer, one for the humans, not really sure if it is a better idea than to keep a balanced tree.

 ## License